kyjung2357/specular-differentiation/README.md

 ## LaTeX notation

-To use the specular differentiation symbol in your LaTeX document, please follow these steps.
+To use the specular differentiation symbol in your LaTeX document, please refer to the following instructions.

 ### Setup

-Add the following code to your LaTeX preamble (before `begin{document}`):
+Add the following code to your LaTeX preamble (before `\begin{document}`):

 ```latex
 % Required packages